Last Updated on 09/02/2024 by Dochlaggie. Post first published on June 23, 2023.

 What Does a Pomeranian Tail Look Like?

 The Pomeranian tail, also known as the plume, is heavily coated, set high, and lies flat and straight on the back.
 The Pom tail is unique to the Pomeranian.

 The Pomeranian tail hair spreads out in a fan shape.
-The tail which is covered in long spreading hairs rests on the back like a fan.
+The tail, covered in long spreading hairs, rests on the back like a fan.
 The buttocks are set well behind the root of the tail.
 A proper high tail set has no feel of boniness at the base.

-- If the tail is set high on the end of the backbone, it should not have the feel of a hard bone pressing into the palm when the palm is placed flat against the tail root.
+- If the tail is set high on the end of the backbone, it should not feel like a hard bone pressing into the palm when the palm is placed flat against the tail root.

 - If the tail root has a twist to the set, the tail will not lie flat but will fall over to one side, no matter how high the set, with the plume.

 Why Do Pomeranians Have Tails That Curl Over Their Backs?

 Pomeranians are members of the Spitz family, which includes many northern snow breeds.
 Poms originally come from sub-zero temperatures, so they need extra protection against the elements.

 Most of the tails of spitz dog breeds, including Pomeranians, curl over their backs.
 These furry curly tails helped keep their ancestors’ warm and were perfect for wrapping over their faces and head when lying down.

 The shape of a Pom’s tail allows it to have the end of its tail over its nose to keep it warm.
 This kept their ancestors warm and prevented their tender noses from getting frostbit.
 This is a genetic quality that has been passed down through many generations.

 A Low Tail-set Spoils The Outline of the Pomeranian Dog?